 Most quad bikes are only designed for off-road use.
-They do not conform to regulations in relation to tyres, lights, horn, speedometer etc. and it is therefore illegal to use them on a road.
+They don't conform to law in relation to their construction and safety standards and therefore it's illegal to use them on a road.

-However, there are some road legal quad bikes and in order to be used legally on the road they must be registered, taxed, insured, have an MOT (if needed) and the driver must hold the relevant licence.
-They must also comply with all the relevant requirements in the Road Vehicles (Construction and Use) Regulations 1986 and the Road Vehicles (Lighting) Regulations 1989.
-A local quad bike dealer should be able to help you if you want to know whether your quad bike is road legal or alternatively contact the Department for Transport at;
+However, there are some road legal quad bikes and in order to be used legally on the road they must be approved, taxed, registered, insured, have an MOT (if needed) and the driver must hold the relevant licence.

 USING A QUAD BIKE ON THE ROAD

 To drive a quad on the road you will usually need to be at least 17 and either hold a category B (full car licence) or B1 licence if it was issued before 01.01.97.

 Quad bikes used on the road must have a minimum of third party insurance cover.

 Quad bikes must be registered and have a front and rear number plate.

 Quad bikes used on the road need an MOT if they are more than three years old.

 Passengers can only be carried if the quad bike is designed to carry them.
 If you are in any doubt you will need to speak to the vehicle's manufacturer to see if it was designed for that purpose.